DamianB-BitFlipper/algo-diploma/README.md

 ### DApp Interface Program

-This DApp is interfaced by a Python program using the Algorand SDK.
+This DApp is interfaced with a Python program using the Algorand SDK.
 This program is used to deploy the DApp as well as invoke the various DApp commands.
 Much of the SDK code and helper functions are borrowed from an example Algorand SDK app [here](https://github.com/algorand/docs/blob/master/examples/smart_contracts/v2/python/stateful_smart_contracts.py "here").

 This SDK program has a host of functions.
-The help message from `python3 run_diplom.py help` lists the avaialble functions:
+The help message from `python3 run_diplom.py help` lists the available functions:
 ```
 Available commands:
         deploy: Deploy this smart contract for the first time